VMechLAB/TerOS/README.md

 # TerOS

-A little WebOS that lives in your browser.
-Forest greens, retro desktop vibes, and a plant that grows while you use it.
+A WebOS that lives in your browser.
+Forest greens, retro desktop vibes, and a plant that "grows" while you use it.

 I made this for the **Stardance challenge**.
 I wanted a browser OS that felt calm and nostalgic instead of another glassy clone of Windows.
-The name comes from the Greek idea of "other", like a small alternative world inside a tab.
+The name comes from the Greek word for "other", like a small alternative world inside a tab.
+Sounds cool tho it is kinda useless still nice to use.

-It's not a real operating system, just a simulated desktop with its own apps, files, terminal, and a garden.

 ---